 • Simmer for about 10 more minutes.
 If needed, skim off any excess oil on top of soup that was released from the bacon.

-Serve with your favorite bread or for gluten free, serve with gluten free crackers/bread.
+Serve with your favorite bread/crackers or for gluten free, serve with gluten free crackers/bread.
+Top with optional minced parsley.

 Video